Ease Your Life By Knowing The Best Types of Knife Cuts

 What dishes commonly use julienne cuts?

-Julienne cuts are used usually for the stir-fries as well as for the salads.
+Julienne cuts are usually used for stir-fries as well as salads.

 How can I ensure uniform brunoise cuts?